 Luck and Effort Combined

 ‘Emily in Paris’ sets us up with expectations of an unrealistic fantasy.
-There are pros and cons to wherever you live.
+There are pros and cons wherever you live.
 Paris is no exception.
 I get told pretty often how lucky I am to be living in Paris.
 While I recognize what a great privilege it is to have been able to make this move to France, I feel as though the word “lucky” doesn’t take into account the intentional effort and planning that I put into make this scenario work, not to mention the fact that I don’t spend my days sipping coffee and eating croissants on a café terrace.

 I guess I’m a bit salty that this series perpetuates the idea that my life is easy, and I live in a permanent state of vacation.
 Sure, I eat my fair share of croissants (have I already mentioned the croissants?), but I also stand in line at the post office, then at the bank, then at the préfecture, then at… you get the point.
 Emily didn’t even bother attempting to learn the language and everything from getting an awesome apartment to finding a cute Frenchman just fell into place.
 (Ok, so when I met my Frenchman, he was living just down the street, but that’s beside the point!)
+She didn’t have to live through any of the challenges that so many of us expats face.

 I Didn’t Hate It